Janison: Women, the Clintons and Trump

 “You, typically, have ignored gaping facts in describing this and I bet you don’t even know them,” he accused his questioner.
 “This was litigated 20 years ago.
 Two-thirds of the American people sided with me.”

-And yadda yadda it went.
-As part of this — he later expressed regret for getting “hot under the collar” — Clinton relied on an old talking point about how he “had a sexual-harassment policy when I was [Arkansas] governor in the ’80s.”
+On he went.
+In the process — he later expressed regret for getting “hot under the collar” — Clinton relied on an old talking point about how he “had a sexual-harassment policy when I was [Arkansas] governor in the ’80s.”

-As The Washington Post promptly noted in a fact check, Clinton merely adopted federal guidelines at the time — a matter that came up on a sworn deposition 20 years ago.
+As The Washington Post noted promptly in a fact-check, Clinton merely adopted federal guidelines at the time — a matter exposed during a sworn deposition of him 20 years ago.

-Unsurprisingly, Trump — who posed with female Clinton accusers to offset abuse allegations against himself — continues to use the Democratic “power couple” of yesteryear to deflect political suspicion.
+Trump — who posed with female Clinton accusers to offset abuse allegations against himself — continues to attack the Democratic “power couple” of yesteryear.

-“What is taking so long with the Inspector General’s Report on Crooked Hillary and Slippery James Comey.
-Numerous delays,” the president tweeted on Tuesday.
+“What is taking so long with the Inspector General’s Report on Crooked Hillary [Clinton] and Slippery James Comey.
+Numerous delays,” the president tweeted Tuesday.

-“Hope Report is not being changed and made weaker!
-There are so many horrible things to tell, the public has the right to know.
-Transparency!”

-For the current president, that’s just part of a day’s evidence-free smearing of designated targets — clearly aimed at redirecting attention from a federal probe into his campaign’s sketchy doings that Trump plainly fears.
+For the current president, that’s just part of a day’s diversion of attention from probes of his own campaign.

-Funny how those echoes sound.
-Whitewater independent counsel Ken Starr once forced Bill Clinton to appear before a grand jury.
-He was impeached for lying.
-Congress fell short of convicting him.
+Whitewater independent counsel Ken Starr once forced a grand jury appearance from Bill Clinton, who was subsequently impeached for lying.

-Once again, the terms of the president’s testimony and the proper role of the special counsel preoccupy Washington.
+Now the terms of a president’s testimony, and the proper role of the special counsel, mesmerize Washington.

-Only three years ago, before Trump jumped into the presidential race, a phone conversation about politics took place between the former president and the president-to-be, both sides said at the time.
+Three years ago, before Trump announced for president, a phone conversation about politics took place between him and the former Democratic president, both sides said.

-By the way, this summer will mark 20 years since Trump told CNBC of his own ambition to run: “Can you imagine how controversial I’d be?
+Twenty years ago, Trump told CNBC of his own ambition to run: “Can you imagine how controversial I’d be?

 “You think about [Clinton] with the women — how about me with the women?
 Can you imagine?